christytan/ords-apex-dbcs/exacs-QA/Swingbench.md

 ### STEP 1: Connect to developer cloud client desktop over VNC

-First we shh into the dev client and invoke the VNC server that comes pre-installed.
+Test First we shh into the dev client and invoke the VNC server that comes pre-installed.

 - SSH into your dev client compute instance